apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

 Scales for plane angle
 ----------------------

-Radian is the special name for the SI unit of plane angle (plane angle is a quantity of dimension one in the SI, so the unit one is also allowed).
+Radian is the special name given to the SI unit of plane angle (plane angle is a quantity of dimension one in the SI, so the unit one is also allowed).
 The unit degree may also be used with the SI.
 Expressions need not place bounds on the value.
 However, digital systems frequently impose circular or cyclic limits on values.
 Either the lower bound is zero and the upper bound corresponds to one full rotation (:math:`2 \pi` radians or :math:`+360` degrees), or the lower bound corresponds to half a full rotation clockwise (:math:`-\pi` radians or :math:`-180` degrees) and the upper bound to half a full rotation counter-clockwise (:math:`+\pi` radians or :math:`+180` degrees).

 The M-layer has a particular scale type for these bounded cyclic scales.
 So, M-layer scales can be defined for the different cases::